Psychedelic-assisted addiction therapy

 How Does it Work?

-What is the mystical experience behind LSD, psilocybin, ibogaine, ayahuasca, and other psychedelics that have so profoundly impacted psychiatric treatment?
+What is the mystical experience behind and the effects of LSD, psilocybin, ibogaine, ayahuasca, and other psychedelics that have so profoundly impacted psychiatric treatment?
 How are these substances bringing such hope to people with addiction, depression, PTSD, and other mental health issues?

 Experts point to certain themes in patient experiences.
 These experiences are highly subjective, defy normative quantification, and borderline on the spiritual/transcendent.
 Of course, traditional science does not often factor such qualities.
 Yet, successful trials relying on precisely these variables are gaining serious traction at institutions as mainstream as Johns Hopkins University, NYU, and Imperial College London.